Global Basic Income

 It expands on the idea of universal basic income (UBI), and proposes that national UBIs be underpinned by a global UBI as a universal social safety net.
-This transforms UBI into a global justice tool, which could return wealth from the 1% to the 99% and from the Global North to the South, addressing global inequality ending extreme poverty for people everywhere.
+This transforms UBI into a global justice tool, which could return wealth from the 1% to the 99% and from the Global North to the South, addressing global inequality and ending extreme poverty for people everywhere.

 Why not just national UBIs in each country?